rupertlssmith/hak_wambook/README.md

 This is an implementation of the family of logic compilers described in "Warren's Abstract Machine: A Tutorial Reconstruction" by Hassan Aït-Kaci.

-A family of logic compilers is described in this book, starting from L0 which introduces unification, through L1, L2 and L3, which build up more of a Prolog implementation, leading the WAM, which is a more complete Prolog implementation.
+A family of logic compilers is described in this book, starting from L0 which introduces unification, through L1, L2 and L3, which build up more of a Prolog implementation, leading the WAM, which is a more complete Prolog implementation and optimizes the simpler designs of the earlier languages.

 A copy of the WAM book, with errata, can be found here: